This post may contain affiliate links. Read the full disclosure

 Homemade Birthday Treats You Can Make

 If you still want to make a homemade birthday treat and are able to do so with your school’s birthday food policies, there are plenty of delicious homemade birthday snack ideas that aren’t cupcakes.
-Don’t stress over icing that is too running or burnt cupcakes when you can make something easier and equally yummy!
+Don’t stress over icing that is too runny or burnt cupcakes when you can make something easier and equally yummy!

 Some of the recipes below aren’t quite so healthy and may not be classroom suitable.
 For the muffins, you can easily skip the sugar to make them healthier though.